Great stuff as always Dave, your ability to keep it real and cut through all the crap is second to none!

 I’ll also share some important reminders that seem to be ignored by most people in favour of fear-mongering.

 Many workers are now in an excellent position to negotiate a wage increase.
-Labour markets are pretty strong at the moment, and many workplaces are struggling with a shortage of workers.
+Labour markets are relatively strong at the time of writing, and many workplaces are struggling with a shortage of workers.

 For a long time, the pendulum has leaned in the other direction, with the jobs market not quite strong enough to give the average worker enough leverage to push hard for an increase.